armory/documentation/_spinnaker/operator.md

     $ kubectl create ns <spinnaker-namespace>
     $ kubectl build deploy/spinnaker/kustomize | kubectl -n <spinnaker-namespace> apply -f -
     ```
-    `<sspinnaker-namespace>` is the `namespace` where you want to deploy Spinnaker.
+    `<spinnaker-namespace>` is the `namespace` where you want to deploy Spinnaker.

 # Upgrading Spinnaker Using Operator

 To upgrade an existing Spinnaker deployment using the Operator, perform the following steps:

-1. Change the `version` field in `/deploy/spinnaker/basic/spinnakerservice.yml`  file to the target version for the upgrade.
+1. Change the `version` field in `/deploy/spinnaker/basic/SpinnakerService.yml`  file to the target version for the upgrade.
-2. Apply the updated ConfigMap:
+2. Apply the updated manifest:

     ```bash
-    $ kubectl <spinnaker-namespace> apply -f /deploy/spinnaker/basic/spinnakerservice.yml
+    $ kubectl <spinnaker-namespace> apply -f /deploy/spinnaker/basic/SpinnakerService.yml
     ```
     Replace `<spinnaker-namespace>` with the namespace for the existing Spinnaker deployment.